fpaupier/py-spy/README.md

 ### How does py-spy work?

-py-spy works by directly reading the memory of the python program using the [process_vm_readv](http://man7.org/linux/man-pages/man2/process_vm_readv.2.html) system call on Linux, the [vm_read](https://developer.apple.com/documentation/kernel/1585350-vm_read?language=objc) call on OSX or the [ReadProcessMemory](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680553(v=vs.85).aspx) call on Windows.
+py-spy works by directly reading the memory of the python program using the _process_vm_readv_ system call on Linux, the _vm_read_ call on OSX  or the _ReadProcessMemory_ call on Windows.

 Figuring out the call stack of the Python program is done by looking at the global PyInterpreterState variable to get all the Python threads running in the interpreter, and then iterating over each PyFrameObject in each thread to get the call stack.
-Since the Python ABI changes between versions, we use rust's [bindgen](https://github.com/rust-lang-nursery/rust-bindgen) to generate different rust structures for each Python interpreter class we care about and use these generated structs to figure out the memory layout in the Python program.
+Since the Python ABI changes between versions, we use rust's _bindgen_ to generate different rust structures for each Python interpreter class we care about and use these generated structs to figure out the memory layout in the Python program.

-Getting the memory address of the Python Interpreter can be a little tricky due to [Address Space Layout Randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+Getting the memory address of the Python Interpreter can be a little tricky due to _Address Space Layout Randomization_.
 If the target python interpreter ships with symbols it is pretty easy to figure out the memory address of the interpreter by dereferencing the
 ```interp_head```  or ```_PyRuntime``` variables depending on the Python version.
 However, many Python
 versions are shipped with either stripped binaries or shipped without the corresponding PDB symbol files on Windows.
 In